harmony-one/h/progress/rikako-hatoya.md

+2026-03-13 Fri: Updated both PRs for lp-hedger & lp-backtest, and sample copy-trade backtest runs.
+Revisiting deferred tasks (due to more complex revision) from Aaron's comments.

 2026-03-12 Thu: Revision/fixing of comments made in [lp-hedger](https://github.com/polymorpher/lp-hedger/pull/5) and [lp-backtest](https://github.com/polymorpher/lp-backtest/pull/1).
 Additionally, modify lp-hedger based on update in lp-backtest, resolve conflicts with main.

 2026-03-11 Wed: Revision and resolving of mix-up with copy-trade branch PR, revision of code after Aaron's comments.
 Look into RV calculation.